h-best-sap/sap-samples-for-china/README.md

-# Some SAP samples for China developer.
+# SAP samples for China developers.

 This repository contains some SAP BTP Samples for China developers including partners, customers, employees.
 We will describe details in Chinese for convenience.